jsoysouvanh/Refureku/Refureku/Generator/Submodules/README.md

 kodgen::FileGenerationUnit			fileGenerationUnit;

-//Setup parsing and generation settings if not done already fileParserFactory.parsingSettings.projectIncludeDirectories.emplace("Path/To/Include/Directory");
+//Setup parsing and generation settings if not done already fileParserFactory.parsingSettings.addProjectIncludeDirectory("Path/To/Include/Directory");

-fileGenerator.settings.outputDirectory = "Path/To/The/Output/Directory";
+fileGenerator.settings.setOutputDirectory("Path/To/The/Output/Directory");
-fileGenerator.settings.toParseDirectories.emplace("Path/To/A/Directory/To/Parse");
+fileGenerator.settings.addToParseDirectory("Path/To/A/Directory/To/Parse");
-fileGenerator.settings.ignoredDirectories.emplace("Path/To/A/Directory/To/Ignore");
+fileGenerator.settings.addIgnoredDirectory("Path/To/A/Directory/To/Ignore");
-fileGenerator.settings.ignoredDirectories.emplace("Path/To/The/Output/Directory"); //Don't parse generated files
+fileGenerator.settings.addIgnoredDirectory("Path/To/The/Output/Directory"); //Don't parse generated files

 kodgen::FileGenerationResult genResult = fileGenerator.generateFiles(fileParserFactory, fileGenerationUnit, false);